-The Mona Lisa painting is considered a master piece in the world of art.
+The Mona Lisa painting is considered a masterpiece in the world of art.
 Artists have always been fascinated by it.
 Kids who love art and show interest in paintings must know about the Mona Lisa.
 We have gathered a complete set of Mona Lisa Facts for Kids which will help them in learning all about the Mona Lisa and why it is such an important piece of art.
-These facts will give an overall overview about painting and after reading it you will be able to have a complete idea about the Mona Lisa.
+These facts will give an overall overview of the painting and after reading it you will be able to have a complete idea about the Mona Lisa.

 Mona Lisa Facts For Kids